Vietnam.vn - Nền tảng quảng bá Việt Nam

 - I would like to give some situations in the classroom as follows:

 Robot cleans the classroom: a student plays the role of a robot that only picks up red Lego blocks.
-When pencils are left behind, the class adds a new “command,” a visual demonstration of machine training.
+When pencils are left behind, the whole class adds a new “command,” a visual exercise in training a machine.

-Navigating a maze: children draw a map with chalk and read out a series of commands like “Forward – Forward – Turn left”.
+Navigating a maze: children draw a map with chalk and say out loud a series of commands like “Forward – Forward – Turn Left”.
 Just changing the order will cause the “robot-friend” to get lost, helping children learn a lesson about the accuracy of algorithms.

 After each game, teachers always ask the question: “Why did you choose that way?”, to help children develop their explanation and critical thinking skills.